eniltrexAdmin/crappy-user/dev_comments.md

 - [X] Play the app, see if it works IT DOES IT DOES IT DOES!!!!!
 - [ ] Start implementing the real read model, the aggreagtor, and use that.
+- [ ] Think on different ways to execute the aggregators, Carlos Buenosvinos domain listener???
 - [ ] The above should be enough for me to try to deploy to some prod.
 Create pipeline and so on.
 - [ ] The rest of development with the events I imagined I needed. (see the read model to know more about what I though could be interesting events.)